Search Articles

 Signature Small

 P.S.
-If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about our training program here.
+If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about SAFM’s practitioner training programs.
+Enrollment for our next cohort is now open!

-To receive clinical tips like this one right to your inbox, click here to receive our weekly newsletter.
+To receive weekly clinical tips for practitioners – like this one – right to your inbox, register here.

 would alternative flours such as coconut, tigernut, cassava be grouped into “grains”.
 Would these be OK for a client with candida overgrowth, similar to the starchy vegetables, if used in moderation.

-SAFM Team
+SAFM Team says:

 No, coconut, tigernut or cassava are not grains.
 They do have a varying amounts of carbohydrates and starches but many people find them to be a safe alternative to grain-based flours and some tolerate them very well while working on bringing down the candida overgrowth and healing the gut mucosal lining.
 At SAFM we stress the importance of individual approach to each client, thus, consider the possibility of food sensitivities to any of these foods as a reason to avoid them.